 - Assisting with other fundraising and community relations efforts including our volunteer program, press kits, data entry, social media outlets and other duties as needed

-Development: Grants and Research interns learn what it takes to fundraise, write grants and conduct research for a national nonprofit organization.
+Grants and Research Volunteers learn what it takes to fundraise, write grants and conduct research for a national nonprofit organization.
 Responsibilities may include:

 - Researching foundation and corporation funding opportunities that fit with Break the Cycle’s mission and work to end dating abuse